 Research finds that hamstring strains are more common toward the hip rather than toward the knee.
 However, the pain may radiate down or may be felt at the back of the knee.

-Hamstring strains are classified into I (mild), II (moderate), or III (severe), according to Heiderscheit et al, which is based on the degree of pain, loss of range of motion, and loss of strength.
+Hamstring strains are classified into I (mild), II (moderate), or III (severe), which is based on the degree of pain, loss of range of motion, and loss of strength.
 They can be a mild tear in the muscle or tendon or a complete tear.